wwselleck/solaire-discord/README.md

 < Banning Some Annoying User for mean
 ```

-### Commmand Aliases
+### Command Aliases
 For whatever reason, our server is prone to attracting many mean users, and we're spending a ton of time typing `!ban` each time we need to get rid of someone.
-To fix this, we can define an alias for our command, say just `b`, by simpling adding `|` plus the name of our alias after the name of the command.
+To fix this, we can define an alias for our command, say just `b`, by simply adding `|` plus the name of our alias after the name of the command.

 ```js
    const bot = Solaire.create({